17 Things to Do in Sonoma County in the New Year

 13. Eat Like a King for Pennies at Stormy's Spirits & Supper, Bloomfield/Petaluma

-One of the oldest roadhouses in the West, established in 1854, this classic destination charms with a cottage mood, then wallops with serious beef like bone-in rib-eye, a full-pound prime rib, and New York steak decorated in crunchy onion rings.
-It’s a manly meal, too – all suppers include the Cramer family's secret recipe clam chowder crafted fresh daily, garden salad with house made creamy Italian dressing, mashed potatoes, fresh vegetable, and French bread and butter.
-Such a bargain, too – that prime rib is just $28, and the most expensive item, a full rack of lamb, is $47.
+One of the oldest roadhouses in the West, established in 1854, this classic destination charms with a cottage mood, then wallops with serious beef like bone-in rib-eye, a full-pound prime rib, and New York steak decorated in crunchy onion rings, all at bargain prices.
+It's a manly meal, too - all suppers include the Cramer family's secret recipe clam chowder crafted fresh daily, garden salad with house made creamy Italian dressing, mashed potatoes, fresh vegetable, and French bread and butter.

 6650 Bloomfield Road, Petaluma, 707-795-0127.